Lazy Line Painter Jane

 Lazy Line Painter Jane was Belle & Sebastian's second EP, released in 1997 on Jeepster Records.
-The title track features guest vocalist Monica Queen and was recorded in a church hall.
+The title track features guest vocalist Monica Queen and was recorded at their usual rehearsal space, a rented hall in Glasgow's Hyndland Parish Church.
 "A Century of Elvis" features bassist Stuart David reading out a story he had written, over music by the band.
 The backing music from that track was later used on "A Century of Fakers" from 3..
 6..
 9 Seconds of Light.
 The front cover features Thea Martin holding Reason and Reality: The Relationship Between Science and Theology by John Polkinghorne.
 The EP was later re-packaged as part of the Lazy Line Painter Jane box-set, and all four tracks were collected on the Push Barman to Open Old Wounds compilation.
 The EP narrowly missed out on a top 40 placing in the UK singles chart, reaching #41.